 Marina D. Richter

-Marina Richter is a film critic, script advisor and a published writer.
+Marina Richter is a film critic, script consultant and a published writer.
 She’s been reporting on film and art as Vienna-based foreign correspondent for the culture department of the Serbian newspaper Politika since 2005.
-She was a regular contributor to the film column of the longest-running Croatian on-line newspaper Monitor, and since spring 2018 she’s been writing about film for the Serbian weekly Vreme.
-Her film reviews and interviews were published in Cineuropa, in the Estonian cultural weekly Sirp and the Slovak Film.sk.
-She is contributing to Vice and Lupiga.
-Marina is the member of Serbian Fipresci and the Alliance of Women Film Journalists and the European Film Academy.
+She was a regular contributor to the film column of the longest-running Croatian on-line newspaper Monitor, and she wrote about film for the Serbian weekly Vreme.
+Her film reviews and interviews were published in Cineuropa, in the Estonian cultural weekly Sirp, EFA newsletter, Vice and the Slovak Film.sk.
+She regularly contributes to the online daily Lupiga.
+Marina is the member of Serbian Fipresci, the Alliance of Women Film Journalists and the European Film Academy.

 Born and schooled in Belgrade, Serbia.
 Finished the graduate studies of cultural management.
 Based in Slovenia.
 Works as a freelance film critic.
 Published in a number of different media (web, print and radio) in Serbia, Croatia, Slovenia and on European level.
 The list of media includes Cineuropa, Croatian Radio, Hrvatski filmski ljetopis (academic film magazine, Croatia), Ekran (film magazine, Slovenia), Lupiga (web, Croatia), DOP Magazin (web, Croatia), XXZ Magazin (web, Serbia), Dokumentarni.net (web portal specialized in documentaries, Croatia).
 In the past contributed to Monitor (web, Croatia), FAK (web, Croatia).
 Author and principal contributor to the blog Film na dan.
 Programmer at Grossmann Fantastic Film and Wine Festival in Ljutomer, Slovenia.